AMS-Ltd/MFT-RESTful-API/README.md

 ## Building

 ## Running Examples
-In order to be able run an example you will need access to a cloud or on premise ams-mft login.
+In order to be able run an example you will need access to a cloud or on premise AMS-MFT login.
 If you would like to explore either this RESTful API or the .NETClient and don't have access to a AMS-MFT account then please contact our support team who will be happy to arrange you a free account for your testing - support@ams-ltd.com.

 ## License